thedaviddias/bfdes.in/posts/create-a-class.md

 ## Loadouts and Classes

-So far, the algorithm we have devised finds the best loadout for a *given* weapon (and playstyle).
-We can go further and determine the best loadout for all weapon and attachment permutations.
+So far, the algorithm we have devised finds the best **loadout** for a playstyle, *given* a weapon.
+We can do better and determine the best loadout for all weapon and attachment permutations.

 Observe that attachment choice is tied solely to weapon choice.
-We can decompose the problem by:
+So we can decompose the problem by:
-1. maximising utility for every weapon independently, and,
+1. maximising utility for every weapon independently (as before), and,
 2. finding the weapon in this set with the largest utility.

 Such an algorithm is efficient only because there are a limited number of weapons in-game (about 30).